malirod/cppecho/README.md

 List all available targets with `./waf list`

-Clang is used by defaul.
+Clang is used by default.
 Fallback to GCC if Clang not found.
 To use GCC call

 `CXX=g++ ./waf configure`